NetSP-KAIST/shield/README.md

 Note that running the `cerberus-c2` requires a Tofino ASIC-powered programmable switch and a server with two 40Gbps NIC ports (connected with QSFP28 cables to the programmable switch).

 It is possible to compile and run `cerberus-c2` with the Tofino model; however, due to its packet-processing performance limitations, it is impossible to evaluate DoS defense performance with the Tofino model.
+Note that evaluating the full performance of `cerberus` requires a Tofino ASIC-powered programmable switch and a server with NIC (with two 40Gbps ports wired via QSFP28 cables to the programmable switch).

 ## Shield: Shared Hierarchical Registers for Layered Decay

 ### Shield (Model)
 In the `shield-model` directory, we provide a `README` for running PTF tests to emulate shield functionality with the Tofino model.

-To test functionality of `Shield`, we provide minimum implementation for the PTF test.
+To test the functionality of `Shield`, we provide a minimum implementation for the PTF test.
 This layered_cms implementation includes Shield's hierarchical register design with layered decay.

 ### Shield (ASIC)